jenholzer/apricot/notes.md

 # Mike's GitHub notes
 ## Learning GitHub & Markdown

+ - here's an attempt at a list!
+ - and it seems to be working!
+ - yppie!
+ - now, can i indent?
+	 - 	we'll see
+ - what about now?
+ - ok. it kinda owrks.
+	 - not perfect
+	 - but not that bad either
+	 - hmm i wonder
+ - we'll see
+ - ok.
+ - i think this'll do.
+ - MacDown!

 Let's see if ***these*** changes show up :)

 **Resources I'm using**